darkreapyre/LNN/README.md

     key_list.append(result[0])
     IndexError: list index out of range
 ```
-To address this, simply delete the data set (`datasets.h5`) from the S3 Bucket and re-upload it to re-launch the training process.
+To address this, simply delete all the DynamoDB Tables as well as data set (`datasets.h5`) from the S3 Bucket and re-upload data set to re-launch the training process.

 ## Cleanup
 1. Delete the SageMaker Notebook instance.